Last Modified: 16 Jun 2015

 A single supplement is available on this trip, please refer to your booking agent for further information.

-Bentota Beach Hotel (4 nts), Pelwehera Village Resort (2 nts), Senani Hotel or Similar (2 nts), Sudu Araliya Hotel (1 nt), Kithulgala Resthouse (1 nt), Orient Hotel (1 nt), Bandarawela Campsite (1 nt), Galway Forest Lodge (1 nt), Ramada Seeduwa or similar (1 nt)
+Hotel Senani Kandy (4 nts), Bentota Beach Hotel (3 nts), Pelwehera Village Resort (2 nts), Sudu Araliya Hotel (1 nt), Kithulgala Resthouse (1 nt), Orient Hotel (1 nt), Bandarawela Campsite (1 nt), Galway Forest Lodge (1 nt), Ramada Katynayake Hotel (1 nt), Grand Udawalawe Safari Resort or similar (1 nt)

 GENERAL ROOMING CONFIGURATIONS: